gcescobar13/Gourmet-Swap/README.md

 6) uses ASP.NET Web API and ADO.NET to create REST based services (Web APIs)
 7) uses AngularJS Controllers / Services to request data from the Web APIs to serve data to AngularJS Views

-Under the 'Bot' directory, application of intelligent chat bot build ontop of C# / ASP.NET using Microsoft's Cognitive Serive and Bot Framework can be found.
+Under the 'Bot' directory, application of intelligent chat bot build ontop of C# / ASP.NET using Microsoft's Cognitive Serives and Bot Framework can be found.
 Personally launched and developed bot.
-Purpose is to enhance user experience and searches.
+Purpose of bot is to enhance user experience and meal searches.